 I doubt that Uncle Albert or any of the Charboneau family were aware of this development.
 Yet the Haskell County cases appear to mark the emergence of the Great Influenza Pandemic of 1918.

-In his book The Great Influenza: The Epic Story of the Deadliest Plague in History1 author John M. Barry sums up the influenza’s spread.
+In his book The Great Influenza: The Epic Story of the Deadliest Plague in History, author John M. Barry sums up the influenza’s spread.
+1 Barry, John M. The Great Influenza: The Epic Story of the Deadliest Plague in History (New York: Penguin Group USA, 2004).

 Epidemiological evidence suggests that that a new influenza virus originated in Haskell County, Kansas, early in early 1918.
 Evidence further suggests that this virus traveled east across the state to a huge army base, and from there to Europe.
 Later it began its sweep through North America, through Europe, through South America, through Asia and Africa, through isolated islands in the Pacific, through all the wide world.
 In its wake followed a keening sound that rose from the throats of mourners like the wind.
-The evidence comes from Dr. Loring Miner.2
+The evidence comes from Dr. Loring Miner.
+2 Barry, The Great Influenza, 92.

 A Kansas doctor warns the world

 By mid-March when civilian cases subsided, Dr. Miner remained concerned and alerted national public health officials.
-His warning appeared in the weekly journal Public Health Reports, which circulated in the U.S. and abroad — the first mention of the deadly influenza that would sweep the globe.4
+His warning appeared in the weekly journal Public Health Reports, which circulated in the U.S. and abroad — the first mention of the deadly influenza that would sweep the globe.
+3 Barry, The Great Influenza, 94.

 The influenza spreads to Camp Funston

 Meanwhile — about 300 miles east of Haskell County, Kansas — Camp Funston in Ft.
-Riley housed some 50,000 new military troops in overcrowded barracks and tents that had been hastily thrown together in 1917.5
+Riley housed some 50,000 new military troops in overcrowded barracks and tents that had been hastily thrown together in 1917.
+4 Barry, The Great Influenza, 95.

-Recruits from Haskell County routinely trained at Camp Funston –and a particularly hard winter meant the soldiers were often huddled together for warmth.6
+Recruits from Haskell County routinely trained at Camp Funston –and a particularly hard winter meant the soldiers were often huddled together for warmth.
+5 Barry, The Great Influenza, 96.

-So after a cook at Camp Funston fell ill with influenza on March 4, 1918, within weeks more than 1,100 soldiers were sick in hospital and thousands more required infirmary treatment — primarily with a milder strain of the Haskell influenza, but one that could mutate to a deadlier version.7
+So after a cook at Camp Funston fell ill with influenza on March 4, 1918, within weeks more than 1,100 soldiers were sick in hospital and thousands more required infirmary treatment — primarily with a milder strain of the Haskell influenza, but one that could mutate to a deadlier version.
+6 ibid.

 From there, the virus began its march with WWI troops to other bases across the U.S., to the front in Europe, then around the world — mutating as it went — in a spreading pattern similar to that of the coronavirus, which we are all too familiar with.